If you want to listen to the audio version of our TECH PR EXPLAINED guide, press play here.

 With that in mind, here are some examples of how your business and media goals determine which media outlets your tech PR strategy targets:

-Goal setting is a big part of achieving success in any industry or walk of life.
+Firstly, goal setting is a big part of achieving success in any industry or walk of life.
 This is where SMART goal setting comes in.

 What does S-M-A-R-T stand for and how does this apply to tech PR?